-- 160 INTRODUCTION TO INTEGRATED DATA PROCESSING AND COMPUTERS A study of the nature of business data processing and a general introduction to the components and characteristics of electronic digital computers available for such processing.
+- 141 LABOR ECONOMICS LABOR as an economic factor: the labor force, wages, productivity, and income.
+Wage and hour legislation, social security, and unemployment insurance.
+History of the American labor movement.
+Prerequisite: 12.
+Three hours.
+Messrs.
+Nadworny and Chase. - 143 INDUSTRIAL MANAGEMENT Principles and practices employed in the direction and operation of industrial organizations.
+Techniques of organization and control of operations.
+Personnel function in an industrial structure.
+Prerequisite: 12.
+Three hours.
+Mr. Squire. - 160 Introduction to Integrated Data Processing and Computers A study of the nature of business data processing and a general introduction to the components and characteristics of electronic digital computers available for such processing.
 Included is a study of programming systems, systems analysis, system design, elementary flow charting, and processing procedures.
 Demonstration problems are prepared for processing at the University Computation Center.
 Prerequisite: 14.
 Three hours.
 Mr. Nyquist. - 161-162 Intermediate Accounting An intensive examination of accounting theory, valuation methods, and classification procedures as they pertain to balance sheet accounts.
 Second semester: consideration of balance sheet accounts continued; problems of single entry systems and incomplete records; financial statement analysis covering comparative analysis, ratios and measurements; funds-flow and cash-flow reporting and effects of price changes.
 Prerequisite: 14.
 Three hours.
 Messrs.
-Michael and Singleton. - 164 BASIC FEDERAL TAXES The federal income tax law; regulations covering taxable income, exclusions and inclusions, allowable deductions, exemptions, gains and losses, accounting methods, and computation of tax for all classes of taxpayers; Federal payroll taxes.
-Assigned research problems and preparation of tax returns.
+Michael and Singleton. - 164 Basic Federal Taxes The federal income tax law; regulations covering taxable income, exclusions and inclusions, allowable deductions, exemptions, gains and losses, accounting methods, and computation of tax for all classes of taxpayers; Federal payroll taxes.
+Assigned research problems and a preparation of tax returns.
 Prerequisite: 14.
 Three hours.
 Messrs.
-Michael and Nyquist. - 266 ADVANCED ACCOUNTING Accounting for partnerships, ventures, consignments, installment sales, insurance, statement of affairs, receivers, realization and liquidation, estates, trusts, home offices and branches, and parent and subsidiary accounting.
-Prerequisite: 162.
-Three hours.
-Mr. Nyquist. - 271 AUDITING Theory and practice of auditing applicable to the work of the internal and external auditor; auditor's responsibility, types of audits, and audit programs.
-Illustrative audit working papers, financial statements, and audit reports prepared and discussed.
-Prerequisite: 266.
-Three hours.
-Mr. Michael. - 272, 273 Cost Accounting The nature of manufacturing costs and conventional methods of accumulating, summarizing, and interpreting them.
-Special problems in job order, process and standard costs.
-Second semester, joint and by-product costs; problems of waste and spoilage; inventory planning, capital budgeting; accounting systems including EDP; statistical methods and operations research.
-Prerequisite: 14, 272 for 273.
-Three hours, Mr. Nyquist.
+Michael and Nyquist.